-- 4.5.27 Lady Bee Marina currently contains an eclectic assortment of interesting buildings, many dating from the 19th and early 20th centuries.
+- 4.5.28 Lady Bee Marina currently contains an eclectic assortment of interesting buildings, many dating from the 19th and early 20th centuries.
 The marina has a quaint, maritime charm and includes a chandlery and pub/restaurant.
-It has 120 pontoons for private boats and is a popular spot for anglers and dog walkers. - 4.5.28 Parts of Lady Bee Marina fall within the Riverside Conservation Area including the Grade II listed Royal Sussex Yacht Club.
-The Riverside Conservation Area also includes several residential dwellings, a pub and the former Southwick Town Hall now used for offices. - 4.5.29 The Port Masterplan describes this location as lacking design quality and integrity with spatial constraints causing car parking to be marginalised and squeezed into any available space.
-It identifies the area as having significant potential for enhancement to improve the leisure offer within the port. - There is a flat area of green space to the 4.5.30 east of the marina, accessed on foot via a narrow path or steps down the steep retaining north canal bank from the A259.
+It has 120 pontoons for private boats and is a popular spot for anglers and dog walkers. - 4.5.29 Parts of Lady Bee Marina fall within the Riverside Conservation Area including the Grade II listed Royal Sussex Yacht Club.
+The Riverside Conservation Area also includes several residential dwellings, a pub and the former Southwick Town Hall now used for offices. - 4.5.30 The Port Masterplan describes this location as lacking design quality and integrity with spatial constraints causing car parking to be marginalised and squeezed into any available space.
+It identifies the area as having significant potential for enhancement to improve the leisure offer within the port.

+There is a flat area of green space to the 4.5.31 east of the marina, accessed on foot via a narrow path or steps down the steep retaining north canal bank from the A259.
 This is commonly used for dog walking and angling however suffers from littering.
 The Port Masterplan identifies this area as having potential for improvements including a canal-side walkway, a new service road, car park, dry boat store and new base for local youth groups.
 This location could act as a buffer between the more industrialised North Quayside area and a new revitalised marina.

-Policy SH14: Fishersgate and Southwick
+Policy CA5: Fishersgate and Southwick

-- Southwick Waterfront is designated as a strategic employment area (Allocation SS3

-Southwick Waterfront). - 2.
-The partnership will work with, developers and stakeholders to deliver approximately 4,000m2 new employment floorspace.
+- Southwick Waterfront is designated as a strategic employment area (Allocation Southwick Waterfront). - 2.
+The partnership will work with, developers and stakeholders to deliver a minimum of 4,000m2 new employment floorspace.
 The partnership will support the redevelopment of sites to deliver high quality, modern employment floorspace. - 3.
 The partnership will work with developers and stakeholders to deliver the reconfiguration of Lady Bee Marina.
-This will include: - Improved marina facilities, expanded berthing capacity and waterside leisure provision, including a new slipway, utilising canal edge water space to the east - Complimentary waterside facilities and attractions, such as an expanded chandlery, café/bar and public conveniences - Possible location for a youth sailing centre.
+This will include: - Improved marina facilities, expanded berthing capacity and waterside leisure provision, including a new slipway, utilising canal edge water space to the east - Complimentary waterside facilities - Port operational areas, including the dry dock, are safeguarded for future commercial port operations and related activities. - Ongoing protection will be provided for the functioning of the dry dock ensuring that land uses in the immediate vicinity do not compromise its ongoing efficient use.